Fresh CBI FIR against Mehul Choksi in Canara Bank fraud of Rs 55.27 crore | Law-Order

 The company did not repay the loan, causing a loss of Rs 55.27 crore to the consortium, the agency has alleged.

-Choksi is already wanted in a Rs 13,500-crore scam in the Punjab National Bank, along with his nephew Nirav Modi.
+Choksi is already wanted in a Rs 13,000-crore scam in the Punjab National Bank, along with his nephew Nirav Modi.

 Choksi has taken the citizenship of Antigua and Barbuda, where he is settled since he fled India in 2018.